-Currently the Faculty of Science offers B. Sc.
-General (3 year) and BSc Honours (4 year) Degrees in biological and physical science streams and Bachelor of Computer Science (BCS) General and Honours Degree programmes.
+Currently the Faculty of Science offers BSc General (3 year) and BSc Honours (4 year) Degrees in biological and physical science streams and Bachelor of Computer Science (BCS) General and Honours Degree programmes and Bachelor of Science Honours Degree in Financial Mathematics and Industrial Statistics.
 These are full time courses consist of a number of course units organised as two semesters per academic year.
 The General Degree Programmes run through six semesters while the Honours Degree Programmes run through eight semesters.
 Examinations and evaluations are held throughout each semester.